In this Article:

 Running the data upload tool for the first time

-- Warning: Do not execute PLI with valid credentials unless you intend to push data to PrecisionLender.
-If you would like to test PLI connectivity to PrecisionLender's servers, see the Testing PLI section below.
+Do not execute PLI with valid credentials unless you intend to push data to PrecisionLender.
+If you would like to test PLI connectivity to PrecisionLender's servers, see the Testing PLI below.

 - The first time that pli.exe is run, it must be accompanied by the valid credentials of a PrecisionLender System Administrator within your organization.
-This is accomplished by using the command line options listed at the end of this article.
-This is best accomplished by lunching a Windows command shell and running the tool within that shell.
-Using the shell will allow you to easily read the feedback that the tool provides.
+It is recommended that you launch a Windows command shell and run pli.exe from there so you can easily read the feedback provided by the tool.
+While the command line options are listed at the end of this article, an example of the command used to pass credentials is:

 c:\pli> pli.exe --username=johndoe --password=johndoespassword